j10ccc/bth006-gantt-generator/README.md

 > [!NOTE]
 > There some rules in the gantt creation
 >
-> - Tasks are be ordered by their indexes, declare in `ID` column of the xlsx.
+> - Tasks are ordered by their indexes declared in `ID` column of the xlsx.
-> - For compact layout, tasks that are adjacent and executed by the same country will be displayed as merged.
+> - For more compact layout, tasks that are adjacent and executed by the same country will be displayed as merged.

 ## Get Started